 Vejer de la Frontera Old Town Streets

-Plaza de Espana, also known as the Plaza de los Pescaitos (Plaza of the Little Fish), is one of the main attractions in Vejer de la Frontera.
-Many consider it to be one of the most beautiful plazas in all of Spain.
+Plaza de Espana, also known as the Plaza de los Pescaitos (Square of the Little Fish), is one of the main attractions in Vejer de la Frontera.
+Many consider it to be one of the most beautiful plazas in all of Spain!
 The most iconic part of the square is a fountain, decorated with tiles from Seville and four water-spouting frogs.
-Interesting facts are that the fountain dates back to the 1940s, and is almost identical to the fountain on the main plaza of Algeciras.
+An interesting fact is that the fountain dates back to the 1940s, and is almost identical to the fountain on the main plaza of Algeciras.

 During the 15th and 16th centuries, Plaza de España held bullfighting celebrations.
-Currently, it’s a bustling place full of cafes, restaurants and shops, where still many local events happen.
+Currently, it’s a bustling place full of small shops, cafes, and restaurants perfect for a short break and simply watching the people go on with their lives.

-Plaza de España is also home to noteworthy buildings like Town Hall, Hotel La Casa del Califa (once known as Casa del Juzgado, dates back to the 10th century), and Puerta de la Villa (one of the entrances to the walled town, which dates back to the 16th century).
+Plaza de Espana is also home to noteworthy buildings like Town Hall, Hotel La Casa del Califa (once known as Casa del Juzgado, dating back to the 10th century), and Puerta de la Villa (one of the entrances to the walled town, which dates back to the 16th century).

 Iglesia del Divino Salvador

 Iglesia del Divino Salvador (eng.
 Divino Salvador Church) is Vejer de la Frontera main church, built on the site of a former mosque.
-The church is located in the highest part of this town, within the town walls.
+The church is located in the highest part of the town, within the town walls.
 One half of Iglesia del Divino Salvador dates back to the middle of the 16th century (late-Gothic), while the other half dates to the earlier period, probably Gothic-Mudejar.
 The most striking feature of the church is the altarpiece, carved out by Francisco de Villegas in the 17th century.
-Entrance is free.
+Entrance to Divino Salvador Church is free.

 Puerta de la Segur